 5G Fictions in African Most Nations

-3. There is an assumption that Corona has started in China due to China being the first to build about 100,000 towers for 5G.
+3. There is an assumption that Corona started in China due to China being the first to build about 100,000 towers for 5G.

 All these assumptions are false, and the truth about the 5G communication system is found in the science of radiation as well as that of communication as follows:-

-The 5G system, like other systems before it, such as 2G, 3G, and 4G, which until now uses/travels through radio waves, which is one of the types of non-ionizing radiation, as it is in the radiation spectrum (electromagnetic spectrum).
-An example of radiation in this group of unclassified radiation is that used in microwaves, that of the sun (ultraviolet) etc.
+The 5G system, like other systems before it, such as 2G, 3G, and 4G, which until now uses/travels through radio waves, is one of the types of non-ionizing radiation, as it is in the radiation spectrum (electromagnetic spectrum).
+An example of radiation in this group of unclassified radiation is that used in microwaves, that of the sun (ultraviolet), etc.

-The specific radiation that can cause harm to the human body is that of x-ray, alpha, beta, gamma ray and neutron and that of ultra-violet light which is at the end of the spectrum of radiation (electromagnetic spectrum).
+The specific radiation that can cause harm to the human body is that of x-ray, alpha, beta, gamma ray, and neutron, and that of ultraviolet light which is at the end of the spectrum of radiation (electromagnetic spectrum).
 Radiation from 5G is not in this category.

 Since the radiation generated by 5G is not classified, it is clear that this radiation cannot cause cancer, change genetics or cause respiratory system problems or similar in the human body.